 Our finding of a positive relationship between sales managers' stereotypes and salespeople's stereotypes-and the strengthening of the relationship subject to the degree of charismatic leadership displayed by the sales managers-also provides important managerial implications.
-One implication is that the superiors of sales managers should attempt to eliminate NHS held by sales managers because of the potential trickle-down effect of stereotypes from sales managers to salespeople.
+One implication is that the superiors of sales managers should attempt to remedy NHS held by sales managers because of the potential trickle-down effect of stereotypes from sales managers to salespeople.
 The second implication is that special consideration should be given to managers of sales units who have a highly charismatic leadership style.
-These individuals may be extremely helpful in the sales units if they do not harbor NHS, but extremely harmful if their NHS are entrenched.
+These individuals may be extremely helpful in the sales units if their level of NHS is low, but extremely harmful if their level of NHS is high.

-Conclusion
+7 Conclusion

-This study was designed to open a new stream of research in the sales management literature around (1) the performance implications that organizations may suffer when their salespeople develop negative stereotypes of corporate headquarters and (2) the management of these stereotypes.
-Particular attention in this study was given to understanding how NHS can be minimized at different managerial levels of the firm.
-Our overarching finding is that NHS among salespeople are linked to key performance outcomes at the customer interface and can be reduced by managerial action at the corporate and sales unit level.
-We hope that our study findings will encourage academics and practitioners to consider any presence of headquarters stereotypes carefully in the future.
+This study was designed to open a new stream of research in the sales management literature around the performance implications that organizations may suffer when their salespeople develop negative stereotypes of corporate headquarters.
+Particular attention was given to understanding how such stereotypes can be minimized at various managerial levels of the firm.
+The overarching finding of this study is that NHS among salespeople are linked to key performance outcomes at the customer interface and can be reduced by different managerial factors at the corporate and sales unit level.
+We hope that our study findings will encourage academics and practitioners to consider more carefully headquarters stereotypes in the future.

-Appendix

-Scale Items for Construct Measurement
+Appendix: Scale Items for Construct Measurement

-- I.&II.
-Salespeople's [Sales Unit Manager's] Negative Headquarters Stereotypes (data source: sales managers and salespeople) Wittenbrink et al. (1997); Turner et al. (2007); Gardner (1994); seven-point sementic differential scale - 1.
-The people in corporate headquarters know what is really involved with running a travel agency...
-(1) very well (7) not at all. - The people in corporate headquarters are primarily...
+I.&II.
+Salespeople's [Sales Unit] Manager's Stereotypes of Corporate Headquarters (data source: sales managers and salespeople) Wittenbrink, Judd, and Park (1997); Turner, Voci, and Hewstone (2007); Gardner (1994) seven-point sementic differential scale

+- 1. The people in corporate headquarters know what is really involved with running a travel agency...
+(1) very well (7) not at all. - 2.
+The people in corporate headquarters are primarily...
 (1) concerned with the interest of the travel agencies (7) concerned with their own interest. - 3.
 The people in corporate headquarters earn...
 (1) too little (7) too much. - 4.
 Compared to salespeople and sales managers, the people in corporate headquarters work...
 (1) more (7) less. - 5.
 Compared to here, the working conditions in corporate headquarters are...
 (1) less pleasant (7) more pleasant. - 6.
 Our corporate headquarters...
-(1) is worth more than it costs (7) costs more than it is worth. - III.
-Salespeople's Adherence to Corporate Strategy (data source: salespeople) Ajzen and Madden (1986); "totally disagree" to "totally agree" on a seven-point scale - 1.
-I adhere to the strategic guidelines of our corporation. - 2.
+(1) is worth more than it costs (7) costs more than it is worth.

+III.
+Salespeople's Adherence to Corporate Strategy (data source: salespeople) Ajzen and Madden (1986); "totally disagree" to "totally agree" on a seven-point scale

+- 1. I adhere to the strategic guidelines of our corporation. - 2.
 I try my best to sell our corporate brands whenever it is possible. - 3.
 To be able to optimally implement the strategic guidelines of my corporate headquarters, I make major efforts to stay well informed. - 4.
-My main aim is to sell our corporate brands. - IV.
-Salespeople's Customer Orientation (data source: customers) Thomas et al. (2001); "totally disagree" to "totally agree" on a seven-point scale - 1.
-The travel agent tried to figure out what my needs were. - 2.
+My main aim is to sell our corporate brands.

+IV.
+Salespeople's Customer Orientation (data source: customers) Thomas, Soutar, and Ryan (2001); "totally disagree" to "totally agree" on a seven-point scale

+- 1. The travel agent tried to figure out what my needs were. - 2.
 The travel agent had my best interest in mind. - 3.
 When selling me products, my needs were very important to the travel agent. - 4.
 The travel agent recommended products or services that were best suited to solving my problems. - 5.
-The travel agent tried to find out which kind of products or services would be most helpful to me. - V. Salespeople's Sales Performance (data source: firm records) Schneider et al. (2005) - 1.
-Annual Sales per salesperson
+The travel agent tried to find out which kind of products or services would be most helpful to me.

+V. Salespeople's Sales Performance (data source: firm records) Schneider et al. (2005)

+1. Annual Sales per salesperson